Money laundering supervision: appeals and penalties

 The penalties under Money Laundering Regulations and how to appeal against an HMRC decision.

-HM Revenue and Customs (HMRC) may impose a penalty if you don’t comply with the Money Laundering Regulations.
+HM Revenue and Customs (HMRC) may impose measures including a financial penalty if you don’t comply with the Money Laundering Regulations.
 In more serious cases it may consider criminal prosecution.

 This guide tells you what you can do if you don’t agree with an HMRC decision.
 It explains how to ask for an HMRC review and how you can appeal to the tribunal.
 It also tells you about civil penalties and criminal offences under the Money Laundering Regulations.